theoperatore/theoperatore.github.io/_posts/2015-01-16-for-the-sake-of-screen-shake.md

 Wait! *What kind of post would this be without a demo?!*

 He's a codepen.
+It doesn't have crazy smashing like the demo does, but it illustrates the point of camera following a player with screen shaking.
 You might have to rerun the results pane, and give the canvas focus by clicking on it once it's reloaded.
+Otherwise go nuts!

+Also, so you don't have to scroll to the top of the page, check out the [super awesome asteroids collision bonanaza]({{site.baseurl}}/demos/shake/index.html).
+Same controls as the codepen (sorry mobile users, keyboard only).

 (W,A,S,D to move, Shift to shake, ESC to stop animations):